gracefulife/clova-developer-guide/en/CIC/References/APIs/AudioPlayer.md

 | `audioStream` | [AudioStreamObject](#AudioStreamObject) | An object containing audio stream details necessary for playback               | Yes |

 ### Remarks
-You can implement audio stream playback by combining the StreamDeliver directive message with `payload.audioStream` of the previously received [Play](#Play) directive message.
+You can implement audio stream playback by combining ㅁ StreamDeliver directive message with `payload.audioStream` of a previously received [Play](#Play) directive message.
 However, you must not replace the values of the previous Play directive message with the new values passed through the `StreamDeliver` directive message.
 The reason is that, if any content of `AudioStreamObject` in the `StreamDeliver` directive message overlaps with the content of the previous [`AudioPlayer.Play`](#Play) directive message, that overlapping content might be omitted.
-This may cause unexpected behaviors when you handle the same Play directive message more than once, for example, to play a track repeatedly or to play a previous track.
+This may cause unexpected behaviors when you process a same Play directive message more than once, for example, to play a track repeatedly or to play a previous track.

 ### Message example
 {% raw %}